Paterino-FE/pokemerald-reyamon/README.md

  >This value sets a trainer pokemon to be shiny.
 Only insert this, if the community member specified that his pokemon is shiny

             .isShiny = 1,

+ >This sets the friendship value

+            .friendship = 255,

 >Here you can set the ability of the pokemon.
 They are usually written exactly how they are, but if you feel unsure, then check the pokemon in src/data/pokemon/species_info/gen_*_families